 1. Undertake research and launch our findings which will investigate the attitudes in the private and public sector around procuring women-owned agencies and suppliers.

 2. Work with local and national Australian government bodies to reform their procurement policies in order to ensure that female-founded creative agencies are given a fair chance of landing supplier contracts and opportunities.
 There is currently initiatives and legislation that already supports Indigenous, Disability, Multicultural and LGBT suppliers.

 3. Encourage and collect information from the women-owned or founded comms agencies throughout Australia to ensure they are aware and included on the WWA female-founders database.

 We are currently in STAGE 1 so we invite you to:

 Help us by joining in on our research study.
-If you are a marketer, business leader or represent a big business, your insights will be extremely helpful in helping us understand the barriers and benefits of gender fair procurement but your information will be kept anonymous.
+If you are a marketer, business leader or represent a corporate business, your insights will be extremely helpful in helping us understand the barriers and benefits of gender fair procurement but your information will be kept anonymous.

 Pledge your business’ early commitment to take on gender smart and fair procurement policies.
 Corporate clients we need to hear from you.